+The Bernard van Leer Foundation is a private grant-making foundation.
 Our mission is to improve opportunities for children up to age 8 who are growing up in socially and economically difficult circumstances.
-We see this both as a valuable end in itself and as a long-term means to promoting more cohesive, considerate and creative societies with equal opportunities and rights for all.
+We see this both as a valuable end in itself and as a long-term means to promote more cohesive, considerate and creative societies with equal opportunities and rights for all.

 Latest news from the Bernard van Leer Foundation

 As experts gather for the XVII International AIDS conference in Mexico City, our latest working paper is National plans of action for orphans and vulnerable children in sub-Saharan Africa: Where are the youngest children?